-An aneurysm is a balloon-like bulge or weakening of an artery wall.
-As an aneurysm enlarges it puts pressure on surrounding structures, causing headache or vision problems, and may eventually rupture.
-A ruptured aneurysm releases blood into the spaces around the brain, called a subarachnoid hemorrhage (SAH) – a life-threatening type of stroke.
-Treatment focuses on stopping the bleeding and repairing the aneurysm with surgical clipping, coiling, or bypass.
+An aneurysm is a balloon-like bulge of an artery wall.
+As an aneurysm grows it puts pressure on nearby structures and may eventually rupture.
+A ruptured aneurysm releases blood into the spaces around the brain, called a subarachnoid hemorrhage, a life-threatening type of stroke.
+Treatment focuses on stopping the bleeding and repairing the aneurysm with clipping, coiling, or bypass.

 What is a ruptured aneurysm?

 An aneurysm is a balloon-like bulge or weakening of an artery wall.
 (Similar to a balloon on the side of a garden hose.)
 As the bulge grows it becomes thinner and weaker.
 It can become so thin that the blood pressure within can cause it to burst or leak.
 Most aneurysms develop from a weakness or abnormal artery wall.
 Aneurysms usually occur on larger blood vessels where an artery branches.
 Approximately 80% of aneurysms form in the front (anterior circulation) of the brain, while 20% form in the back (posterior circulation) of the brain (see Anatomy of the Brain).
 Types of aneurysms include (Fig. 1):

 - Saccular - (most common, also called "berry") the aneurysm bulges from one side of the artery and has a distinct neck at its base.